pippim/pippim.github.io/stack.md

 %}

 For our purposes, select the version from December 12, 2021.
+In the above screenshot it is the first entry on the list.
 If you have revised the query select your revised version.

 {% include image.html src="/assets/img/stack/stack exchange data explorer parameters.png"
-   alt="Stack Exchange Data Explorer Query List of Queries" style="float: left; width: 65; margin: 2em 1em 1em 0px;"
+   alt="Stack Exchange Data Explorer Parameters" style="float: left; width: 65; margin: 2em 1em 1em 0px;"
 %}

 ## Specify Parameters

 At the bottom of the window you need to specify your parameters.